shanthoshkv/shanthoshkv/README.md

 - Academic excellence with strong extracurricular participation
 - Early development of passion for sciences

+## 📜 Certifications

+- **STK Level 1** – Official certificated from AGI

+## 🏅 Competitions Attended

+- **Vyoma Design-a-athon** – 1st Runner up - worked on completely designing a disaster relief module.
+- **HAL Aerothon** - Worked on designing a fuel injection system for a turboshaft engine, focused more on fuel tanks, cavitation prevention and fuel atomization using air blast atomizers.

 ## 🏆 Achievements & Experience

 ### Academic Excellence